angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 that ended the game.

 :::row{variant=CENTERED}
-Nettle Sentinel|EVE
+Nettle Sentinel | EVE
 :::

 #### Round 9 vs Matthew Czuzak on Madness.
 Win (2-1)

-G1 lost after playing around a topdecked :card[Burning Inquiry], they discarded :card[Anger], :card[Vengvine] and played two Hollow Ones to kill from 10 life.
+G1 lost after playing around a topdecked :card[Burning Inquiry], they discarded :card[Anger], :card[Vengevine] and played two Hollow Ones to kill from 10 life.

 G2 I kept a super interactive hand where I was able to :card[Daze], Force the enablers.
 I then drew some cantrips while they were stuck doing nothing and won